d3str0yer/torrentbox/README.md

 ![](files/logo.jpg)
 # Installation Script for a Raspberry Pi Seedbox

-# IF YOU FIND THIS BY CHANCE, DO NOT USE, STILL IN DEVELOPMENT!

-# it pretty much works and is finished, but still awaiting peer review, if you find errors or mistakes send me a message on reddit or email me at my username at protonmail.com

 ## Usage
 This Script will install mutliple programs and configure them.
 After installation, you'll have a private seedbox running the following programs:
 * qbittorrent-nox (accessible through the web interface)